 - Cut down asparagus stems as they turn yellow and mulch the bed with well-rotted manure or garden compost.

 - Plant sets of overwintering onions.
 Onions planted in September will mature next July.

 - Plant garlic for overwintering.
-Break bulbs into individual cloves and plant 1-4 inches (2.5-10 cm) deep.
+Break bulbs into individual cloves and plant 1-4 inches (2.5-10 cm) deep (deeper for lighter soil, higher in heavy soils).
 Space 7 inches (18 cm) apart in soil enriched with well-rotted manure and organic matter.

 - If you have an unheated glasshouse, winter salads such as winter lettuce, rocket and land cress can be grown for baby salad leaves.

 - Harvest pumpkin & squash before the first frost.
 ‘Cure’ in a warm room for 10 days before storing.